happybara-io/WorkflowBuddy/README.md

 ## Running Workflow Buddy

+> 🧪 _Just want to experiment?
+Install the [demo app](#demo-app) to your Slack workspace and skip setting up servers until you're ready._

-You have 3 options to run Buddy: locally on your computer, self-hosted on a cloud service, or [hosted by Happybara](#hosted) _(coming soon)_.
+You have several options to run a Buddy server: locally on your computer, self-hosted on a cloud service, or [hosted by Happybara](#hosted) _(coming soon)_.

-To run Buddy yourself, you will:
+To run a Buddy server yourself, you will:

 1. Create a Slack app through the [Slack website](https://api.slack.com/apps) (this creates the access tokens so you can talk to Slack).
 2. Run a Buddy server either **A)** on your laptop, or **B)** in the cloud.
 3. Update Slack connection info.
 4. Use the bot through your regular Slack desktop! 💃

+### Demo App

+There is a demo version of Workflow Buddy that can be [installed to your workspace](https://workflow-buddy-demo.fly.dev/slack/install) rather than setting up Slack apps & servers just to sample it.

+> ⚠️
+> This app is intended for initial testing only!
+Think of it like the free samples at Costco - gives you a taste, but not meant for a whole meal.
+Once you've tried out Workflow Buddy, you should look into the hosting options below.
+>

 ### Slack App Setup